It’s Time to Move On

 In the end, you have taken a huge leap in personal progress when you close out a literal chapter of your life.
 It took me two years to get through my first bullet journal.
 Berry took six months.
 I’m excited to see how I will grow and use my new Lemon to face the challenges ahead of me.
 It’s time to start a new chapter and charge onward!

 P.S.
-If you want some free planner printables to help you out, you can get them by signing up to the Fox Den Resource Library here or in the sidebar.
+If you want some free planner printables to help you out, you can get them by signing up to the Fox Den Resource Library here.
 You’ll love the video tutorials, worksheets, and other goodies available!